Skip to main content

 1. Open Windows App

-3. Sign in with the user's GCC High Entra account — this triggers MFA
+3. Sign in with the user's Entra account — this triggers MFA

-4. If the workspace does not appear after sign-in, select + AddWorkspace and enter the feed URL manually:
+4. If the workspace does not appear after sign-in, select + AddWorkspace and enter the feed URL manually from the Feed Subscription URL table above (rdweb.wvd.azure.us for GCC High, rdweb.wvd.microsoft.com for Commercial)

 5. The assigned session host will appear as a desktop tile in the workspace